Chelsea settle historical racist abuse case brought by four ex-youth players

 “We will continue to offer support to the former players concerned through our dedicated Player Support Service.”

+The Player Support Service was put into place after the Blues were told there was a case to answer following the initial allegations.

+It is believed the club feel that, in dealing directly with the claimants, they have been able to reach a satisfactory conclusion – something the lawyers acting on behalf of the players agreed with.

-Mr McClenaghan and Rebecca Sherriff, partners at law firm Bolt Burdon Kemp, said in a statement: “This is a historic moment for our incredibly brave clients, who have spoken out about their horrendous experiences that they suffered over many years at Chelsea Football Club as young boys at the hands of their football coaches.
+McClenaghan and Rebecca Sherriff, partners at law firm Bolt Burdon Kemp, said in a statement: “This is a historic moment for our incredibly brave clients, who have spoken out about their horrendous experiences that they suffered over many years at Chelsea Football Club as young boys at the hands of

 “This settlement will hopefully go some way in repairing the harm and ongoing trauma caused to our clients, who were just children when the abuse was inflicted on them by those in positions of trust.